Two photographs. The first shows a man in a wheelchair in an adapted boat. The second picture shows three children planting tomatoes.

 Our approach

 This grants round is transformative for OCF and the groups we support.
-We will be funding in a different way, having listened to what groups need:
+We will continue to offer funding in a different way, having listened to what groups need:

-• We’re committed to providing a variety of application methods and ensuring the application process remains straightforward.
+• We’re committed to ensuring the application process remains straightforward.

-We are eager to learn about the impactful work that groups are undertaking and understand how this funding can empower them to flourish.
-This could be through supporting staffing or core costs, alleviating pressure points, or enabling groups to focus directly on serving their communities.
-This funding could also incubate innovative ideas and project development.
+We are keen to learn about the work groups are already doing and understand how this funding can help them to grow, develop or respond to local need.
+This could include supporting staffing and core costs, relieving specific pressure points, or testing and developing new ideas.

 Desired outcomes

-We are seeking grant proposals which deliver these outcomes:
+We are seeking grant proposals which deliver one or more of these outcomes:

-• Enhancing mental or physical health and wellbeing through engaging with nature, green spaces and the rural environment
+• Enhancing mental or physical health and wellbeing through engaging with and caring for nature, green and blue spaces and the rural environment, including agriculture

-• Boosting rural skills, training and job opportunities through engaging with nature, green spaces and the rural environment
+• Boosting rural skills, training and job opportunities through engaging with and caring for nature, green and blue spaces and the rural environment, including agriculture

-• Expanding access to nature, green spaces and the rural environment for underrepresented groups.
+• Expanding access to nature, green and blue spaces and the rural environment for underrepresented groups.

 The process

-Eligible groups will be invited to submit a full application.
+2. Detailed Application – by invitation only, for groups that are a strong fit with the fund’s priorities.
 Applications will be assessed by our OCF grants panel and independent assessors.

 Eligibility